hirosystems/clarity-examples/examples/blank-project/README.md

 # A Blank Project

-This blank project confirms to [Clarinet-compliant](https://docs.hiro.so/clarinet/how-to-guides/how-to-create-new-project) project structure.
+This blank project conforms to [Clarinet-compliant](https://docs.hiro.so/clarinet/how-to-guides/how-to-create-new-project) project structure.

 ## Build your Contract

 You can start your journey by reviewing the project structure, particularly the [Clarinet.toml](/examples/blank-project/Clarinet.toml).

-+ Navigate to `/contracts` folder and create your Clarity contracts
++ Navigate to `/contracts` folder and create your Clarity contracts.
+Detailed instructions at [Add new Contract](https://docs.hiro.so/clarinet/how-to-guides/how-to-add-contract)
 + Navigate to `/tests` to build the test harness

-You can review detailed instructions at [Add new Contract](https://docs.hiro.so/clarinet/how-to-guides/how-to-add-contract).
+> **NOTE**: To use this example with Clarinet inside [Hiro Platform](https://platform.hiro.so), you can open the terminal session inside VS code by navigating to File -> View -> Terminal.

 ## Test your Contract